preactjs/preact-www/content/en/cli/service-worker.md

 **Note:** Preact CLI fetches navigation requests with [Network first](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook#network-falling-back-to-cache) approach, meaning that you users will always see fresh content unless they are offline.

-## Custom functionality to you servive worker
+## Custom functionality to you service worker
 In order to make any changes to the default service worker functionality,
 - Create a `sw.js` file in `src` folder.
 - Paste the following snippet in this file to get the default functionality.